SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

-Anchoring is the task of creating and maintaining in time the correspondences between symbolic data and sensor data, also called percepts.
-Following (\cite{coradeschi2003introduction}, \cite{daoutis2009grounding}, \cite{coradeschi2000anchoring}, \cite{coradeschi2001fuzzy}), the perceptual anchoring is composed of three systems:
+Symbolic anchoring is the task of creating and maintaining in time the correspondences between symbolic data and sensor data, also called percepts.
+Following \cite{coradeschi2003introduction,daoutis2009grounding,coradeschi2000anchoring,coradeschi2001fuzzy}, the symbolic anchoring is composed of three systems: